 - Criminal Report Affidavit (CRA) – A charging document for criminal violations.
 (Form SAO 425).

-- Breath Test Operator – this form shows that a person qualified to administer a breath test utilizing an approved instrument according to FDLE standards.
+- Breath Test Operator – This form shows that a person is qualified to administer a breath test utilizing an approved instrument according to FDLE standards.

 Can I Get the Administrative Suspension Invalidated if I’m Found “Not Guilty”?